Antipode-SOSP23/antipode-post-notification/README.md

 1. You start by building the setup: `./antipode_lambda build --post-storage mysql --notification-storage sns --writer eu --reader us`
 If you have antipode add `-ant` to your options.
 If you have rendezvous add `-rdv`.

-2. Then you run a certain number of requests: `./antipode_lambda run -r 5000`
+1. Then you run a certain number of requests: `./antipode_lambda run -r 1000`

-3. Then you gather results with an optional tag: `./antipode_lambda gather -t debug`
+2. Then you gather results with an optional tag: `./antipode_lambda gather -t debug`

-4. Finally you clean your experiment in a strong way to remove deployed lambda `./antipode_lambda clean --strong`
+3. Finally you clean your experiment in a strong way to remove deployed lambda (or without the strong flag to just clean storages) `./antipode_lambda clean --strong`

-As an alternative method, you can run our eval script (all regions, all combinations): `./eval`
+As an alternative method, you can run our maestrina script (all regions, all combinations): `./maestrina` REMINDER: check this to see if its correct

+4. At the end, you can build plots:
+    `./plot plots/configs/sample.yml --plots {delay_vs_per_inconsistencies, visibility_latency_overhead}`

 # AWS Configurations

+## S3
+- Create one bucket for each zone.
+This is needed to store the templates used to deploy lambdas for each configuration.
+- You will probably need to provide a different name, as these are unique and public.
+  - antipode-lambda-<region_name>

+## IAM
+- Create roles for each service and add and configure one permission policy for each with actions refering to the following services:
+  - antipode-cloudformation-admin
+  - antipode-lambda-admin
+- For each, attach a permission policy with actions for the following services (for simplicity, it can be all actions on all resources):
+  - iam, cloudformation, logs, ec2, lambda, rds, s3, mq, sqs, sns, elasticache, serverlessrepo, redshift, tag, kms, secretsmanager (idk why i have these 5)

+REMINDER: maybe it would be a good idea to provide some policies as it is hard to know when using antipode-lambda for the first time

 ## SQS EVAL QUEUE
 1. Go to each reader region (us-east-1) zone and to the AWS SQS dashboard